mloberg/Playr/readme.md

 # Playr

 Playr is an ruby application to manage music in a community environment (like an office).
-Users can upload music and add music to a queue.
+Users can upload music, add music to a queue, and like and dislike tracks.
+It integrates with Last.fm's API to get artist, album, and track information.

 ## Requirements